 \subsection{Related work}

-Focusing on observational data, the available tools for empirical illustration and benchmarking of causal discovery algorithm can be broadly classified into three tiers: (1) Real datasets with expert-knowledge driven ground truth, such as the cause-effect pairs of \cite{Mooij2016} and data pertaining to model organisms/already well understood systems in biology~\cite{Marbach2012, Replogle2022,Sachs2005}.
+Focusing on observational data, the available tools for empirical illustration and benchmarking of causal discovery algorithm can be broadly classified into three tiers: (1) Real datasets with expert-knowledge driven ground truth, such as the cause-effect pairs of \cite{Mooij2016} and data pertaining to already well understood systems in biology~\citep{Marbach2012, Replogle2022,Sachs2005}.
 (2) Synthetic datasets generated based on well-established parameterizations \citep[][]{VandenBulcke2006, Schaffter2021, Scutari2010}.
-(3) Data generated using functional specifications (see \cite{Chen2023,Huegle2021} for recent benchmarking tools).
-In recent years, causal discovery benchmark challenges have also been hosted in cooperation with special conference tracks, e.g., \emph{GSK.ai CausalBench challenge} at ICLR 2023 or \emph{Causality 4 Climate} at NeurIPS 2019.
+(3) Data generated using functional specifications; see, e.g., \cite{Chen2023,Huegle2021}.
+Our proposed semisynthetic data generator takes a middle ground between (1) and (2), leveraging expert knowledge to establish a causal order while relying on real data to circumvent the need for explicit parameterizations.